Claudius Ptolemy. (AD 100-AD 180) Greece

 Both Penzias and Wilson discovered the Cosmic Microwave Background (CMB) accidentally in July 1965.
 The detection of the CMB has allowed us to study the universe in a way we had never been able to before, and offered us the first tangible evidence of the big bang, adding more weight to Edwin Hubble’s theory.

-At the time of their discovery, their research at the time was the detection of neutral hydrogen, but what they were hearing was actually one of the most important cosmological discoveries since Issac Newton.
+At the time of their discovery, their research was the detection of neutral hydrogen, but what they were hearing was actually one of the most important cosmological discoveries since Issac Newton.

 Carl Sagan (1935-1997) USA